bfeldpw/rayworld-ng/README.md

 My first steps in Zig, importing native C with Glfw and OpenGL for learning purposes.
 Code might be hacky in some places, hopefully improving while learning.
 OpenGL fixed function pipeline is used purely out of lazyness and the fact, that a simple vertical line (maybe textured) is all that is needed for a raycasting algorithm in its most simplistic form.
 Might switch to core profile later, but that's secondary.
 Same applies for parameters and resources, for now, the map is hardcoded as are parameters (nevertheless there are parameters and not some magic numbers ;-)).
 Later, a map, its features, and configuration should be loaded from files, of course.

 ## News
-**2023-03-26** In the last two weeks, a font manager has been implemented using stb_truetype.c for rasterisation.
+**2023-03-26** In the last two weeks, a font manager has been implemented using stb_truetype for rasterisation.
 It features
 * Loading fonts
 * Rasterising fonts
 * Configuration option for auto-rasterisation.
 Enabling this rasterises fonts on the fly if required